Menahel’s Letters

 Our seminary was initially opened for Israeli high-school graduates.
 Over the years we began accepting students from abroad which eventually evolved into the ‘Chul program’.

-We want to prepare the next generation of Chassidishe mothers, educators, and Shluchos – who will bring with them a love of Hashem Yisborech, a pnimiyus’dike Yiras Shomayim, a true passion to Torah and Mitzvos, and a craving to become closer to the Rebbe and follow his directives.
+We want to prepare the next generation of Chassidishe mothers, educators, and Shluchos – who will bring with them a love of Hashem Yisborech, a pnimiyus’dike Yiras Shomayim, a true passion to Torah and Mitzvos, and a craving to become closer to the Rebbe and follow his directives, and hasten the coming of Moshiach.

 We therefore expect the students we accept, to excel in Chasidishkeit, Tzniyus, Yiras Shamaim, Tefilla, Hiskashrus etc.

-Please remember, we are not a Chabad House – who welcomes every Jew thru its doors.
+Please remember, we do not function as a Campus Chabad House – who welcomes every Jew thru its doors.
 We run an educational school for young Lubavitch women who are already committed to Yidiskeit, Chassidishkeit, Tzniyus, Davening, have a געשמאק in learning Chassidus, have a true love to the Rebbe.
 We are a full day learning program, with evening classes and programs.

 Students must also realize that our high school students look up to them and emulate their behavior.